- Carl Dubler made bold predictions on HANA.

 Further Comment from Dubler

-IDC was purchased by a Chinese construction firm and counts SAP as a customer as we covered in Can You Trust IDC and Their Now China Based Owners?
+IDC was purchased by a Chinese construction firm and counted SAP as a customer as we covered in Can You Trust IDC and Their Now China Based Owners?

 Comment by Tim Main of IBM